wzpan/Learn-Python-The-Hard-Way/README.md

-My answer for all the excersice from Zed.
+My answer for all the exersice from Zed.
 A. Shaw [Learn Python the Hard Way](http://learnpythonthehardway.org/).

 All the codes are  written in both Python2(2.7.5) and Python3(3.3.2).